KILTprotocol/spec-ext-didsign-api/readme.md

     getSignedDidCreationExtrinsic: (
         /** KILT address that will be submitting the transaction  */
         submitter: string,
-        /** Optional: the pending DID URI, submitting the returned extrinsic should create a DID with the same subject */ pendingDidUri?: string,
+        /** Optional: the pending DID URI.
+Submitting the returned extrinsic should create a DID with the same subject */ pendingDidUri?: string,
     ) => Promise<SignedDidCreationExtrinsic>